Pascal-Kueng/dyadMLM/dev/centering.md

   compute dyad means or within-dyad deviations, such as raw APIM.
 - DIM and DSM predictor construction require numeric predictors.
 - user data may not contain package-owned `.i_` columns.
-- longitudinal raw DIM or DSM predictor construction is currently rejected because it mixes within-person and between-person information.
+- longitudinal raw DIM and DSM predictor construction is available with `temporal_predictor_decomposition = "none"`; `time_2l` returns raw scores alongside CWP and CBP scores.
 - `temporal_predictor_decomposition` applies only to predictors.
 - `model_type = "dim"` requires one exchangeable dyad composition.
 - `model_type = "dsm"` requires one distinguishable dyad composition and an